techysoul/java/storm-trade-processing-db/README.md

-##Storm Trade Processing - FileStore
+##Storm Trade Processing - Database

 ###Description
 Storm Trade Processing consists of an Apache Storm Topology that listens to a JMS Topic for incoming trades in the form a csv message.
 Each trade is passed to check eligibility depending on the legal entity code from the message.
 All eligible trades are then persisted into report.txt and in-eligible trades are persisted into exclusion.txt at the specified path.